evopixelro/radioserver/README.md

 Install lib32stdc++6

-Copy git on your Linux user
+Copy git files on your Linux user

 Give to radioserver file the 777 permission